appbaseio/reactivesearch/content/docs/reactivesearch/vue-searchbox/apireference.md

 -   **url** `string` [required]
     URL for the Elasticsearch cluster.
 Defaults to `https://scalr.api.appbase.io`
+-   **enableAppbase** `boolean`
+    enabling this prop allows you to use `reactivesearch-v3` API for making search and result requests.
+The advantage of this is it solves the security concern of `query injection`.
+It handles `query rules` and `analytics` in a better way.
+    Read more on [query-rules](/docs/search/Rules/) and [analytics](/docs/reactivesearch/vue/advanced/Analytics/).
 -   **credentials** `string` [optional]
     Basic auth credentials for authentication purposes.
 It should be a string of the format `username:password`.
     If you are using an appbase.io app, you will find credentials under your [API credentials page](https://dashboard.appbase.io/app?view=credentials).
 If you are not using an appbase.io app, credentials may not be necessary - although having an open access to your Elasticsearch cluster is not recommended.